New research from STX Next shows CTOs handling a diverse mix of challenges, including processes, finances and managing people

 Prioritisation is the most widely cited software development challenge (mentioned by 44% of respondents).
 This is followed closely by budget constraints (42%) and making the right hiring choices (40%).

 Commenting on the figures, Maciej Dziergwa, Chairman of STX Next, said: “These numbers lay bare the vast diversity of the CTO role, and the unique mix of challenges that someone in this position has to address on a daily basis.
-Scaling is very much front of mind, but there are a number of hurdles standing in the way of making this happen.
+Scaling up my business is very much front of mind, but there are a number of hurdles standing in the way of making this happen.

 “Some challenges – such as budget restrictions – aren’t too surprising given the current difficulties posed by Covid-19.
 However, working out which software development projects to prioritise over others is another interesting headache facing CTOs, as is the pressing need to ensure the right hiring choices are made during such uncertain times.”